 This service ran until February 25, 1931.
 After its closure, transit resumed

-company called Cities Bus Services Ltd. held down service until
+company called Cities Bus Services Ltd. held down service until Sarnia Transit

 The modern Sarnia Transit began operations in 1974, and continues to this date.

-|This set of mylar rollsigns were given to me by
+|This set of mylar rollsigns was given to me by

 Sarnia Transit.
 They both have no printed date,

-and each have 25 exposures.
+and each has 25 exposures.
 These were

 printed before a system-wide change in 1992.